sjbylo/lab-ocp4/workshop/content/exercises/50-change-the-source.md

 sed -i "s/distribution/Distribution/" seeds/seed_data.json
 ```

 You have just made a change to the source code.
-You have changed the word "``Distribution``".
-As a developer, you would now want to build and 'test' the application on your 'local workstation' and after you are happy that it works
-you would ``commit`` and ``push`` the changes to GitHub.
+You have changed the word to "``Distribution``".
+As a developer, you would now want to build and 'test' the application on your 'local workstation' and after you are happy that it works you would ``commit`` and ``push`` the changes to GitHub.

 Check the changes you made with git: